 GUIDANCE DOCUMENT: Beyond the Guidebook 2010: Implementing a New Culture for Urban Watershed Protection and Restoration in British Columbia

+‘Beyond the Guidebook 2010’ describes how water sustainability can and will be achieved through implementation of green infrastructure policies and practices.
+Getting there relies on a change in mind-set.
 “Most people really want to do their part to improve the environment but generally are at a loss for how to proceed.
-The Guidebook provides a simple and easy-to-grasp road map…….we can accomplish much if we adopt some of the splendid suggestions regarding urban watershed protection in the Guidebook,” states Dr. Bernard Bauer.
+The Guidebook provides a simple and easy-to-grasp road map.
+We can accomplish much if we adopt some of the splendid suggestions regarding urban watershed protection in the Guidebook,” states Dr. Bernard Bauer.

 “Change is slow in the urban environment.
 It usually happens with re-development of individual lots as buildings wear out or as population density increases.
-With re-development comes opportunity for creek restoration or creek day-lighting.
-Having a detailed plan and long-term vision will help all partners be ready,” writes Tanis Gower.
+With re-development comes opportunity for creek restoration or creek day-lighting,” writes Tanis Gower.
+“The Bowker Creek Initiative has produced a plan – the Bowker Creek Blueprint – that includes policy recommendations.
+Creek restoration opportunities typically arise with little warning, and the detailed plan and long-term vision will help all its partners be ready.”

 ARTICLE: Pathway to Urban Water Sustainability in British Columbia: Partnerships, Collaboration, Innovation and Integration (Environmental Science & Engineering Magazine, January 2010)